A teacher. a student. and a book.

 Made for Teachers by Teachers

-ALEE’s founder and CEO, Marjorie Cass, has not only worked in education for over a decade, as a teacher, principal, and school leader, she’s also served as president of Matterlab Enrollment, where she effectively built strategies to successfully work with over 100 schools and districts to achieve their enrollment goals.
+ALEE’s founder and CEO, Marjorie McKeown, has not only worked in education for over a decade, as a teacher, principal, and school leader, she’s also served as president of Matterlab Enrollment, where she effectively built strategies to successfully work with over 100 schools and districts to achieve their enrollment goals.

 Marjorie has a deep understanding of the K-12 education landscape and understands the complexities behind teacher retention, training, and support.
 Marjorie took her expertise to MIT Sloan and graduated with her MBA and an even deeper passion for teacher support.